netcinematics/3DWebBoilerplate/README.md

 Your quick set up for developing the 3DWeb.
 This lightweight dev environment structure and process allows for better web animations as fast as possible.

-It utilizes npm http-server, BabylonJS, ThreeJS, TweenJS, fontawesome.
+It utilizes npm http-server, BabylonJS, ThreeJS, TweenJS, AFrame, fontawesome.
 And in the not-so-distant past; jQuery, d3, and greensock.
 We've come a long way!

 Now it is primed to utilize and innovate AR.js demos.